 Following all the items on this HIPAA compliance checklist mentioned prior can help prevent you from incurring any violations.

 Are you looking for a HIPAA-compliant online fax service provider?

 For the final item on this HIPAA compliance checklist, you protect your data against malicious threats by making sure that you are transmitting them in a secure manner.

 Online faxing is a safe and HIPAA-compliant way of sharing files and documents containing PHI.
 When it comes to online fax service providers, your number one choice should be iFax.

-iFax offers one of the most robust and reliable security measures in terms of online faxing in the market.
+iFax offers one of the most robust and reliably secure business fax services in the market.
 With their military-grade 256-bit end-to-end encryption, you are always guaranteed a safe and secure document transmission.
 Best of all, they are HIPAA and GLBA compliant.

 So check this item off your HIPAA compliance checklist and download the iFax app today!